kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  48.md

 **Which actions should a Solutions Architect recommend?**

-- [ ] Configure metrics in CloudWatch for the ALB
+- [ ] :  Configure metrics in CloudWatch for the ALB

-- [ ] Enable EC2 detailed monitoring
+- [ ] :  Enable EC2 detailed monitoring

-- [x] Enable Access Logs and store the data on S3
+- [x] :  Enable Access Logs and store the data on S3

-- [ ] Use CloudTrail to capture all API calls made to the ALB
+- [ ] :  Use CloudTrail to capture all API calls made to the ALB

-*
+*----

+- #detailed_monitoring #cloudwatch #application_load_balancer #cloudtrail #http_requests
 - hasExplain:: [[explanation_Question  48.md]]